Saudi-style drone attacks not seen as major U.S. risk, experts say

 "I would be more concerned about cyber vulnerability," Jaffe added.

-The United States has more of a geographic buffer than Saudi Arabia and lacks hostile neighbours, said Ben West, security analyst with the intelligence firm Stratfor.
+The United States has more of a geographic buffer than Saudi Arabia and lacks hostile neighbors, said Ben West, security analyst with the intelligence firm Stratfor.
 The most vulnerable infrastructure, pipelines, can be repaired quickly, West said.

 "Even if there were an attack, it's unlikely to knock out half the U.S. oil and gas production," West said.
 "I think Iran is much more likely to be able to successfully carry out a cyber attack than a cruise missile or drone attack, and it's still an unlikely scenario."